roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 LOGIN_REDIRECT_URL = '/cats/'
 ```

+The `django.contrib.auth` app uses that value of the `LOGIN_REDIRECT_URL` variable, if it exists, to redirect to after the user logs in.

 Test it out - sweet!

 ## 5. Updating the Nav Bar Dynamically

-An application's navigation usually depends upon whether there is a logged in user or not.
+In most applications, the links displayed in a nav bar usually depend upon whether there is a logged in user or not.

 In Cat Collector, if there's no user logged in, all we want is to show the following links: